Basics of Missouri Agricultural Cooperatives

 At times, the information contained within the articles of incorporation needs to be changed.
 When this happens, the articles of incorporation must be amended.
 For a 274 cooperative, two-thirds of the directors must approve any amendment.
 Then, a majority of co-op members voting at any regular or specially called meeting must adopt it.
 Such vote may occur by mail.
 Once an amendment is adopted, it must be filed with the secretary of state.

-For a 375 cooperative, the articles of incorporation may be amended by a majority vote of shareholders.
-Shareholders may vote at any regular shareholders' meeting called for that purpose.
+For a 357 cooperative, the articles of incorporation may be amended by a majority vote of shareholders.
+Shareholders may vote at any regular shareholders' meeting or any special shareholders’ meeting called for that purpose.
 The board must mail written notice of the meeting to all shareholders at least 60 days before the meeting.
 After adoption of the amendment, the cooperative must record a copy of it in the office of the recorder of deeds in the county or city in which the cooperative's principal place of business is located.
 The cooperative must also file a certified copy with the secretary of state.

 The statutes do not give a direct answer to this question.
 Chapter 274 indicates the bylaws of a cooperative can establish membership criteria.
 Chapter 357 does not address this question either, but again, the bylaws are the proper place to outline requirements for membership.